psycopg/psycopg/docs/connection.rst

     transaction will be committed (or rolled back, in case of exception) and the connection will be closed.

-    .. rubric:: Methods you will need every day

     .. automethod:: connect

         Connection parameters can be passed either as a `conninfo string`__ (a